Stage Irish

 Stage Irish, also known as Drunk Irish, or collectively as Paddywhackery, is a stereotyped portrayal of Irish people once common in plays.
 It is an exaggerated or caricatured portrayal of supposed Irish characteristics in speech and behaviour.
 The stage Irishman was generally "garrulous, boastful, unreliable, hard-drinking, belligerent (though cowardly) and chronically impecunious".
 This caricature includes many cultural outlets, including the stage, cartoons published in Punch and English language clichés, including terms such as "Paddywagon" and "hooligan".

 The early stage Irish persona arose in England in the context of the war between the Jacobites and Whig supporters of William of Orange at the end of the 17th century.
 Later, the stage Irish persona become more comic and less threatening.
 Irish writers also used the persona in a satirical way.

 Early examples

-The character of Teg in Robert Howard's play Committee (1662) has been claimed to be the first example of the type, where an Irish servant outwits the enemies of his master with a show of false naïvety.
+The character of Teg in Robert Howard's play Committee (1662) has been said to be the first example of the type, where an Irish servant outwits the enemies of his master with a show of false naïvety.